-The schematic description in the previous section has shown how to build a Quantian cdrom.
-In this section, we describe possible extensions.
+The schematic description in the previous section has shown how a Quantian cdrom can be built.
+In this section, we describe some ideas about possible extensions to the current setup.

 From the viewpoint of the Distributed Statistical Computing 2003 conference and proceedings, the two most natural extensions are the inclusion of BioConductor as well as support for different database backends.
 Initial Debian packages have been produced from the BioConductor packages; these should install relatively easily into Quantian and thus make Quantian a valuable tool for bioinformatics.
 Database support is currently in a hold pattern until the R DBI initiative progresses further in terms of providing code for the agreed-upon DBI standard.